FREE SHIPPING ON US ORDERS OVER $100

 Sequins: entirely non-biodegradable

-I’ve noticed a lot of masks lately decked out with sequins.
+Lots of people love sequins for a dressy event, and I'm seeing more and more sequins on kids clothes as an embellishment.
 Although I fully support bringing a little more shine into the world during these difficult times, it comes with a big price to the environment.
-Let’s be honest, you’re only going to wear that mask a few times.
 Traditional plastic sequins will sit in a landfill for hundreds of years, since plastic doesn’t biodegrade.
 The sequins can also end up in our waterways causing harm to organisms that may gobble them up.

 Spandex: entirely non-biodegradable